-- Just because a measurement tool is standardized and objective doesn’t mean it’s free from bias.
+- Just because a measurement tool is standardized or objective doesn’t mean it’s free from bias.

-- To the extent that differences in USMLE score by racial background exist, they are almost certainly detrimental to minority candidates when scores are used for residency selection.
-Remember, program directors are reviewing only raw, three-digit data.
+- To the extent that differences in USMLE score by racial background exist, they are detrimental to minority candidates when scores are used for residency selection.
+(Remember, program directors are reviewing only raw, three-digit data.)

-- MCAT and USMLE scores may not be measuring only what we think they are – and may be biased by factors that have no relationship with physician quality or patient care.
+- MCAT and USMLE scores may not be measuring only what we think they are – and are likely biased by factors that have no relationship with physician quality or patient care.